 Musical Monster Truck Tires

-Set up for this game just as you would set up a traditional game of musical chairs.
-Use tires (or inflatable pool rings) instead of chairs.
-Play musical tires in the same way as musical chairs, removing one player and one tire after each round.
-The last child left in the game wins.
+Prepare for this game just as you would a traditional game of musical chairs, but use tires or inflatable pool rings, instead of chairs.
+Have the children walk in a circle around a ring of tires while music plays in the background.
+Once the music stops, kids need to find the closest tire and sit in it.
+The one left standing is out.
+Remove one tire after each round and the last child left in the game wins.

 Build Your Own Cardboard Monster Trucks